 The Texas State Technical College (TSTC) FAST Trac Airframe and Powerplant Program was developed to prepare veterans, active service personnel and civilian trainees to become well-rounded airframe and powerplant technicians with upward mobility potential.
-The curriculum is designed for experienced technicians and serves as a refresher program of study around FAA-required curriculum.
+The curriculum is designed as an accelerated program of study around FAA-required curriculum.
+The program is designed to lead to immediate employment and answers a statewide and a nationwide need for FAA-rated airframe and powerplant technicians.